schmaller/mopidy-radiobrowser/README.md

 # Mopidy-RadioBrowser

+Fork of Ralf's excellent radio browser extention.
 Mopidy extension for playing music from `RadioBrowser <http://www.radiobrowser.info>`_.
 Listen to the world’s radio with 25,000 stations of music, sports and news streaming from every continent.

 Acknowledgement and thanks to Nick Steel's `TuneIn plugin <https://github.com/kingosticks/mopidy-tunein>`_ that was based on.